jdillard/personal-site/_posts/2018-08-25-documentation-internationalization-using-sphinx-and-zanata.md

-Optionally, in order to keep search engines from choosing a semi-translated language for English search results, a fairly common problem which may puzzle your users, you can use the [sphinx-sitemap](https://github.com/jdillard/sphinx-sitemap) extension to auto-generate a [multi-lingual sitemap](https://en.wikipedia.org/wiki/Sitemaps#Multilingual_and_multinational_Sitemaps) for your documentation.
+Optionally, in order to keep search engines from choosing a semi-translated language for English search results, a fairly common problem which may puzzle your users, you can use my [sphinx-sitemap](https://github.com/jdillard/sphinx-sitemap) extension to auto-generate a [multi-lingual sitemap](https://en.wikipedia.org/wiki/Sitemaps#Multilingual_and_multinational_Sitemaps) for your documentation.

 {: {{site.data.css.info-box}} }